 I have homeschooled for a long time.
 We graduated our first homeschooler in 2018 and are homeschooling our last daughter now.
 Throughout the years in our homeschool I have tried a lot of curriculum.
-I MEAN A LOT.
 I have a room full of bookcases of such materials, even though I have gotten rid of a ton of it.

 I was never much of a history fan when I was

 learning in the public school system.
 My history class was dry and boring.
 I only recall timelines and a lot of date memorization of events I couldn’t even name today.
 When it came to teaching my children history, I was a student learning from scratch just as they were.

 After we used various curriculum with our first daughter (we have two girls) I was able to formulate a much better plan for our youngest.
 I have had a few things planned for specific grades since she was BORN and The Mystery of History is one of them.
 It has been difficult to wait until she started fifth grade to cycle through it again, but the excitement has been building and we begin in the fall.